-Images of eating Char Siu Pao with my parents at a bustling dim sum shop in Ipoh still flashes vividly in my memories after more than forty years.
+Images of eating Char Siu Bao (Chinese pork bun) with my parents at a bustling dim sum shop in Ipoh still flashes vividly in my memories after more than forty years.

 This childhood memory is sweet and nostalgic.
 The excitement of waiting for the waitress taking out the steamingly hot Char Siu Pao from the dim sum trolly made me smile in reminiscence.

-The soft and tender bun, the oozing soy based thick gravy and the meaty filling weaving seamlessly into a perfect culinary masterpiece.
-Today, Char Siu Bao is still taking the center stage of all dim sum spread in every Chinese restaurant.
+The soft and tender bun, the oozing soy-based thick gravy and the meaty filling weaving seamlessly into a perfect culinary masterpiece.
+Today, this Chinese steamed bun is still taking the center stage of all dim sum spread in every Chinese restaurant.

 Char Siu Bao or char siu Pao ( 叉烧包) is the most famous classic Cantonese dim sum.
 Delectable and exotic, a meal of dim sum can truly be one of the best you’ve ever had.